malvag/distributed-ml-bench/README.md

   --model_base_path=$MODEL_PATH
 ```

-_Nohup, short for no hang up is a command in Linux systems that keeps processes running even after exiting the shell or terminal._
+_Nohup, short for no hang-up is a command in Linux systems that keeps processes running even after exiting the shell or terminal._

 The method mentioned above works great if we're only experimenting locally.
 There are more efficient ways for distributed model serving.